One Apex service shared by Azure and the data-entry screen flow,

 Group WHERE DeveloperName='CS_Case' AND Type='Queue'

-Auto-quarantine override: if patient has any open
+if the patient has any open Case with RT=Quarantined_Order

-Refill_Request_Case, the canonical
+or Refill_Request_Case, the canonical

-Case_Insert_Update_Same_Record BeforeSave
+Case_Insert_Update_Same_Record BeforeSave silently

 ISNEW=true.
 Service post-queries the Case and returns